Bivalves are a girl's best friend.

 - Angel in Fish Police.

-- Inverted in an episode of Futurama, where Fry's mermaid fiancee wears a tube-top.
+- Averted in an episode of Futurama, where Fry's mermaid fiancee wears a tube-top.

 - Bloom in Winx Club has one of her bikinis with this.